scripthaus-dev/scripthaus/README.md

 You can always edit the markdown files by hand.
 That's the recommended way of converting your old text notes with commands into a runnable ScriptHaus playbook.

-ScriptHaus also allows you to add a command directly from the command-line, which is useful when you want to capture a command line from your bash history.
+ScriptHaus also allows you to add a command directly from the command prompt, which is useful when you want to capture a command from your shell history.

-Here's the simplest add command to add your last bash command from history ("!!" refers to the last typed command).
+Here's a simple add command to add your last bash command from history ("!!" refers to the last typed command).
 Note that for safety, "test.md" must already exist (scripthaus add will not create a new file).
 If you need to create a new file, just `touch ./test.md` before running "scripthaus add".
 You can also use "^" and "." to add to your global or project md files.